-Dr. Emmet Fox’s short piece: The Seven Day Mental Diet is referenced by many as an effective tool for mental mastery.
+Dr. Emmet Fox’s short piece: The Seven Day Mental Diet is an effective tool for mental mastery.
 For seven days, get a notepad and mark down every time you have a negative thought about yourself.

-Begin to question your thoughts—it often reveals how irrational they are.
-Immediately replace them with an opposing positive affirmation—something true and good about yourself.
+Begin to question your thoughts—you’ll realize how irrational they are.
+Immediately replace them with an opposing positive affirmations—something true and good about yourself.
 Do it so often that it becomes a habit.

 3. Let go of perfectionism.